 The Next Big Fag Chapter…

-We now have a much better understanding of how to sweet-talk The Big Fag into giving us his best printed results.
+We now have a much better understanding of how to sweet-talk The Big Fag into giving us his (or her?) best printed results.
 We’ve done a bunch of great collaborations, and are excited about the next… say… FIFTY years of printily service to come!

 If you are interested in buying some of our prints, you might want to read our Terms and Conditions.